rareyman/HTMLBeautify/README.md

 ## Installation

-* Downnload the zip, re-name it to: `HTMLBeautify`, then put it your Sublime Text 2 Packages folder (directory).
+* Downnload the zip, re-name resulting folder to: `HTMLBeautify`, then put the folder into your Sublime Text 2 Packages folder.

 (Package Control Install later?)